maximmasiutin/stop-disable-windows-services/README.md

 # Stop and Disable Windows Services

+Copyright 2024 Maxim Masiutin.
+All rights reserved

-This PoweShell script is aimed to stop and disable certain Windows services listed in that script
+This PoweShell script is aimed to stop and disable certain Windows services listed in that script.